jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

 * `restartCallback` {Function}

-This function should be invoked to allow for thread recovery.
-Unless it is called, the thread will die without restart.
+This function should be invoked to allow for sub-instance recovery.
+Unless it is called, the sub-instance will die without restart.
-Any tasks, like saving some thread's data (objects, variables etc) into database or even shared memory store, must be done before calling `restartCallback`.
+Any tasks, like saving some data (objects, variables etc) into database or even shared memory store, must be done before calling `restartCallback`.

 In the example below we are throwing an exception, which causes restart event to be fired.
-Also we are counting how many times the thread was restarted.
+Also we are counting how many times the sub-instance was restarted.
 Based on that value we decide when to stop.

 The code should be run with mt-keep parameter: